-Art 8: The organisational bodies of the Society shall include: (a) the General Assembly, (b) the Executive Board, (c) scholarly Working Groups.
-The office-holders of the Society shall be the President, an Executive Vice-President, a Vice-President, and 6-9 Board members at large who constitute together the Executive Board.
+Art 7: The organisational bodies of the Society shall include: (a) the General Assembly, (b) the Executive Board, (c) scholarly Working Groups.
+The office-holders of the Society shall be the President, an Executive Vice-President, a Vice-President (i.e. the Presidency), and 6-9 Board members at large who constitute together the Executive Board.
 All office-holders of the Society shall be elected by the General Assembly.

 Art 10: Elections at the General Assembly will be held by show of hands.
-Nominations for the Executive Board of the Society, proposed and seconded by members of the Society and with the consent of the person nominated, should be received in written form by the Presidency at least 48 hours before the General Assembly convenes.
-The President and the Vice-Presidents shall be elected by the Executive Board from among their number.
+Nominations for the President and the Vice-Presidents, and Executive Board Members of the Society, proposed and seconded by members of the Society and with the consent of the person nominated, should be received in written form by the Presidency at least 48 hours before the General Assembly convenes.

-Art 11: The Executive Board consists of the President, the Executive Vice-president, the Vice-president, the 6-9 members elected by the General Assembly.
-All Board members, including the President and the Vice-President are bound to a maximum of two terms.
-The Executive Vice-President, charged with secretarial affairs, can serve for more than two terms in the same position.
+Art 11: The Executive Board consists of the President, the Executive Vice-president and the Vice-president, who together constitute the Presidency, and 69 General Board members, all of them elected by the General Assembly.
+Members of the Executive Board may serve no more than two terms in either section, i.e. the Presidency or as General Board members.
+However, the Executive Vice-President, charged with secretarial affairs, can serve for more than two terms in the same position.
 One term is considered to be the period from one congress to the next.
-The 6-9 elected members should represent different regions of Europe as well as different schools and traditions of European ethnology.
+The Executive Board should represent different regions of Europe as well as different schools and traditions of ethnology and folklore.
 At least one of the members should be on the Board or presidency of one of SIEF’s Working Groups.
 The Executive Board is the main organisational body of the Society.
-In between the congresses, the Board is responsible for the whole - administrative and scholarly - activity of the Society.
+In between the congresses, the Board is responsible for the whole – administrative and scholarly - activity of the Society.
 The Executive Board shall prepare the meetings of the General Assembly and report about its activities to the Assembly.